stefanniculae2208/tpcanalysis/README.md

 Analysis for tpc experiment.

-test.cpp is root macro for test.
+test.cpp is a root macro for test.

+runmacro.cpp is a root macro for analysis.

 main.cpp doesn't work yet.